function61/screen-server/README.md

 	fn61/screen-server:TAG
 ```

+> [!NOTE]
+> if you get openbox error or error launching Firefox check the troubleshooting section in this README.

 Port 80 is for the web interface, port 5900 is for the example screen's VNC.

 The format for the `SCREEN_n` parameter is `<VNC port>,<display width>,<height>,<screen name>,[<input device>]`